Acrux: Nomenclature

 α Crucis (Latinised to Alpha Crucis) is the system's Bayer designation; α1 and α2 Crucis, those of its two main components stars.
-The designations of these two constituents as Acrux A and Acrux B and those of A's components—Acrux Aa and Acrux Ab—derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
+The designations of these two constituents as α Cru A and α Cru B and those of A's components—α Cru Aa and α Cru Ab—derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 The historical name Acrux for α1 Crucis is an "Americanism" coined in the 19th century, but entering common use only by the mid 20th century.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN states that in the case of multiple stars the name should be understood to be attributed to the brightest component by visual brightness.
-The WGSN approved the name Acrux for the star Acrux Aa on 20 July 2016 and it is now so entered in the IAU Catalog of Star Names.
+The WGSN approved the name Acrux for the star α Cru Aa on 20 July 2016 and it is now so entered in the IAU Catalog of Star Names.

 Since Acrux is at −63° declination, making it the southernmost first-magnitude star, it is only visible south of latitude 27° North.
 It barely rises from cities such as Miami, United States, or Karachi, Pakistan (both around 25°N) and not at all from New Orleans, United States, or Cairo, Egypt (both about 30°N).
 Because of Earth's axial precession, the star was visible to ancient Hindu astronomers in India who named it Tri-shanku.
 It was also visible to the ancient Romans and Greeks, who regarded it as part of the constellation of Centaurus.

 In Chinese, 十字架 (Shí Zì Jià, "Cross"), refers to an asterism consisting of Acrux, Mimosa, Gamma Crucis and Delta Crucis.
 Consequently, Acrux itself is known as 十字架二 (Shí Zì Jià èr, "the Second Star of Cross").

 This star is known as Estrela de Magalhães ("Star of Magellan") in Portuguese.